Skip to content

 Things not to Do:

-• Don’t wear shorts or short sleeve shirts.
-There is a strict dress code since it’s a holy place and a house of worship.
-So don’t forget to bring a jacket if you intend to go inside the temple.
+• Don’t wear shorts or short-sleeved shirts.
+The dress code is strict since the temple is a holy place and a house of worship.
+So, if you intend to enter the temple, remember to bring a jacket.

 • Don’t expect to enter the temple without climbing up 272 steps.
-So if you have any heart problems, it’s not advisable to head to the temple, or you can just take in the colourful stairs and the giant Lord Murugan statue, which will absolutely make your day, by the way.
+So, if you have any heart problems, it’s not advisable to head to the temple, or you can just take in the colourful stairs and the giant Lord Murugan statue, which will make your day.

 Pro tip: The most remarkable thing about visiting the temple is that you can explore a very different culture.
 So, don’t be overwhelmed by taking exciting photos and return to your home.
 Malaysia is all about the experience.
-Thus, don’t miss your chance to visit the Dark Cave, which is as paramount as Batu Caves, located adjacent to the main complex.
+Thus, don’t miss your chance to visit the Dark Cave, which is as paramount as Batu Caves and is located adjacent to the main complex.

 Everything is Walkable: Wander Around the Golden Triangle